spekulatius/PHPScraper/websites/examples/lists.md

  *     ]
  * ]
  */
+var_dump($web->orderedLists);

 // Both lists combined (as above) var_dump($web->lists);
 ```

 ::: warning Nested Lists
 At the moment, this doesn't handle nested lists well.
-To allow further processing nested lists are included in the result as `children`.
+Nested lists are included in the result as `children` to allow further processing.
 :::